CoraWagner/BestAirline/index.md

 ![Weather Delays for Airlines at BWI in 2019](graph6.png)

 Based on the prior graphs, Delta is the airline with the least delays in the top three airlines.
 Now I will breakdown Delta's delay causes for each year (2017-2019).
-The pie charts show that Delta improved thier delays between 2017 and 2019.
+The pie charts show that Delta improved their delays between 2017 and 2019.
 Each year most of the categories decreased, except NAS and late aircraft delays.

 ![Delay Causes for Delta Airlines at BWI in 2017](graph7.png)
 ![Delay Causes for Delta Airlines at BWI in 2018](graph8.png)